 Weatherization Program Managers responsible for the administration of the Weatherization Assistance Program at the sub-grantee level are required to attend all Semi-Annual Managers Meetings (SAMM) as well as any other required administrative offerings provided by IHCDA.
 If a Weatherization Program Manager is not able to attend any required training, an appropriate representative from the sub-grantee must attend in their place.
 SAMM's will be held twice per year and other administrative courses will be held as deemed necessary by IHCDA.
 When possible, IHCDA will attempt to host trainings via webinar, video conferencing, distance learning, or conference calls.
 Each sub-grantee is required to send at least one technical representative for their field staff/contractors to all Semi-Annual Technical Trainings (SATT).
-Failure to do so could result in repercussions from IHCDA.
+Violating this requirement will result in a Quality Improvement Plan from IHCDA.